enricfentcami/k8s-ckad-notas/ckad-06-services_network-03-networking.md

 `kubectl describe networkpolicy payroll-policy`

-Network policy no sale en el `get all`:
+Network policy does not appear in the `get all`:

 `kubectl get networkpolicy --all-namespaces`

 `kubectl get networkpolicy -n app-space`

-Eliminar el network policy:
+Delete the network policy:

 `kubectl delete networkpolicy payroll-policy`

-OJO: No existe un atajo para generar un networkpolicy por comando, hay que crear el yaml desde 0
+NOTE: There is no shortcut to generate a networkpolicy by command, you have to create the yaml from scratch